cedrickchee/min-torrent/README.md

 That's the plan!
 However, this is still work-in-progress.

 I believe, if we compile the program using [TinyGo](https://tinygo.org/), we can run on several different microcontroller boards such as the Arduino Uno and the Rasberry Pi.

+## Limitations

+- No support for DHT, uTP, PEX and various extensions.

 ---